-- A power management event is relayed through the SPD hook to the SPMC. - In the current implementation only cpu on (svc\on\finish) and cpu off (svc\off) hooks are registered. - The behavior for the cpu on event is described in Secondary cores boot-up.
-The SPMC is entered through its secondary physical core entry point. - The cpu off event occurs when the NWd calls PSCI\CPU\OFF.
-The method by which the PM event is conveyed to the SPMC is implementation-defined in context of FF-A v1.0 (SPMC-SPMD direct requests/responses).
-It consists in a SPMD-to-SPMC direct request/response conveying the PM event details and SPMC response.
+- A power management event is relayed through the SPD hook to the SPMC. - In the current implementation only cpu on (svc_on_finish) and cpu off (svc_off) hooks are registered. - The behavior for the cpu on event is described in Secondary cores boot-up.
+The SPMC is entered through its secondary physical core entry point. - The cpu off event occurs when the NWd calls PSCI_CPU_OFF.
+The PM event is signaled to the SPMC through a power management framework message.
+It consists in a SPMD-to-SPMC direct request/response (SPMC-SPMD direct requests/responses) conveying the event details and SPMC response.
 The SPMD performs a synchronous entry into the SPMC.
 The SPMC is entered and updates its internal state to reflect the physical core is being turned off.
 In the current implementation no SP is resumed as a consequence.
 This behavior ensures a minimal support for CPU hotplug e.g. when initiated by the NWd linux userspace.